When should I start investing in Mutual Funds?

 Recurring Deposits (RDs) and Fixed Deposits (FDs) are some of the most popular savings instruments in our country.
 They are safe and offer a guaranteed rate of return.
 Read more

 The returns in a Mutual Fund portfolio are a function of many things, like the avenues one has invested in, the way various markets move, the ability of the fund management team, and the investment period.
-Since many of these factors are uncertain, the returns cannot be guaranteed, unlike a fixed deposit where these factors are absent, at least to some extent.
 Read more

 Business and commerce allows us to create wealth by investing our money with those who are on the path to creating wealth.
 We can be investors in businesses of entrepreneurs, by investing in stocks of various companies.
 As the entrepreneurs and the managers run their businesses efficiently and profitably, the shareholders get the benefits.
 Read more